jaspector

 Morning inspections: call before 9 am.
 Afternoon inspections: call before noon.

-Typical inspection sequence: Foundation, framing, rough-in trades (electrical, plumbing, mechanical), insulation, final inspection; exact sequence determined by project type
+Typical sequence: Foundation, framing, rough-in trades (electrical, plumbing, mechanical), insulation, final inspection; exact sequence determined by project type

-Do I need a building permit in DeSoto County (Unincorporated), MS?
+01 Do I need a building permit in DeSoto County (Unincorporated), MS?

 A permit is required for all commercial, residential, and industrial building construction in unincorporated DeSoto County.
 Compliance with the county Design Standards Ordinance is required for commercial, industrial, townhomes, condos, or multi-family residential to obtain a building permit.
 Detached single-family residences are exempt from the Design Standards Ordinance but still require a building permit.
 Flood plain ordinances and floodplain permits apply in relevant areas.

-How do I apply for a building permit in DeSoto County (Unincorporated), MS?
+02 How do I apply for a building permit in DeSoto County (Unincorporated), MS?

-1. Download or access the applicable permit application form (building, electrical, mechanical, or plumbing) from https://www.desotocountyms.gov/536/Permits 2.
+To apply for a building permit in DeSoto County (Unincorporated), MS, follow these steps: 1.
+Download or access the applicable permit application form (building, electrical, mechanical, or plumbing) from https://www.desotocountyms.gov/536/Permits 2.
 Prepare required documents: building plans, plot plan, complete contractor information 3.
 Submit online via the iWorQ Citizen Self Service Portal, or mail completed application with check to Planning and Building Department, 365 Losher Street Suite 200, Hernando, MS 38632, or bring in-person to the office 4.
 Department reviews application and plans for code compliance 5.
 Pay applicable fee (by check if mailed, or cash/credit/debit card in office) 6.
 Permit is issued upon approval 7.
 Schedule inspections by calling the Building Department at 662-469-8023 (before 9 am for a morning inspection, before noon for an afternoon inspection) 8.
 Final inspection and certificate of occupancy issued upon completion

-How do I schedule a building inspection in DeSoto County (Unincorporated), MS?
+03 How do I schedule a building inspection in DeSoto County (Unincorporated), MS?

-Other cities in DeSoto County
+Other jurisdictions in DeSoto County.

-View all DeSoto County jurisdictions →
+All DeSoto County jurisdictions →